 Course Code: SET058

-- Workplace Health and Safety (WHS) principles
+- work Health and Safety (WHS) principles

 - electrical safe working practice

-- photovoltaic power systems
+- prepare to Install photovoltaic power systems

 - grid connected inverters

 - Upon completion of this course, participants will be able to connect renewable energy technologies to the power grid according to industry guidelines and approved safety standards.

 - Participants will attain credit for the following nationally recognised units of competency: UEENEEK125A Solve basic problems in photovoltaic energy apparatus and systems; UEENEEK148A Install, configure and commission LV grid connected photovoltaic power systems